byu-cpe/ecen427/_labs/audio_driver.md

 ## Milestone 1

 ### Implementation
-In this milestone you will create the skeleton of a kernel driver for sending audio data to the codec.
+In this milestone you will create the basic skeleton of your kernel driver, including creating your character device.
+You will also create a simple user space program to test your driver.

 Your kernel driver should:
   * Contain code in `audio_init()` and `audio_exit()` to init and unload the **driver**, and register itself as a platform driver, with `audio_probe()` and `audio_remove()` functions to init and unload a **device**.
+  * Upon device probe, the driver should create a character device as described above.
+    * The character device should implement `read()` and `write()` functions; however, for this milestone, these functions should simply print a message to the kernel log.
+    * A device file should be created at */dev/audio_codec*.
+  * Make sure that:
+    * When the driver is unloaded, undo all appropriate actions that were perform when the driver was loaded.
+    * When a device is removed, undo all appropriate actions that were done when the device was added.
+  * Add messages to print:
+    * When your driver is loaded and unloaded.
+    * When your device is added and removed.
+    * The major number of the driver.
+    * The minor number of the device.
+    * When `read()` and `write()` are called.

+Create a new user space program in *userspace/apps/lab4_m1*, with appropriate CMake file to create an executable named *lab4_m1* (we use automated scripts when grading to make sure your executable is created at `userspace/build/apps/lab4_m1/lab4_m1`).
+  * This program should open your device file, perform a `read()` and `write()`, and then close it.

+### Pass Off
+To grade your submission we will:
+1. Load and unload your driver (`insmod` and `rmmod`) **TWICE**.
+Make sure it works without error and has appropriate logging messages as described above.
+A simple [script](https://github.com/byu-cpe/ecen427_student/blob/master/kernel/lab4_audio_codec/test_insmod.sh) is provided that loads and unloads the module twice, prints recent kernel log entries, and prints details of your device file.
+1. Compile and run your *lab4_m1* program.
+Make sure your cmake files are set up to correctly build the executable.
+We will run it after loading your driver and inspect the kernel logs to see that the `read()` and `write()` functions in your driver were executed.

+## Milestone 12

+### Implementation
+In this milestone you will complete the skeleton of your kernel driver to provide access to device registers and hardware interrupts.

+Expand your kernel driver:
   * Upon device probe, the driver should:
-    * Create a character device as described above.
-The character device should implement `read()` and `write()` functions; however, for this milestone, these functions should simply print a message to the kernel log.
+    * Setup a virtual address pointer as described above, and print the physical and virtual address to the kernel log.
-    * Setup a virtual address pointer as described above.
-    * Setup an interrupt handler as described above.
+    * Setup an interrupt handler as described above, and print the IRQ number to the kernel log.

-Make sure that you also:
   * Create helper functions to read and write registers in the audio device.
-  * When the driver is unloaded, undo all appropriate actions that were perform when the driver was loaded.
-  * When a device is removed, undo all appropriate actions that were done when the device was added.

-Set up your code so that the TAs can test it in the following way:
-  * Loading and unload your driver (`insmod` and `rmmod`) **TWICE** should work without error and have appropriate logging messages.
-For example, you should at minimum print the major number, physical and virtual address and IRQ number.
-It must also print a message to the log when `read()` and `write()` are called.
-You may choose to add more messages to help you debug your driver.
-A simple [script](https://github.com/byu-cpe/ecen427_student/blob/master/kernel/lab4_audio_codec/test_insmod.sh) is provided that loads and unloads the module twice and prints recent entries in the log.
   * Add code at the end of your probe function that enables the interrupt output of the audio core.
 Since there is no data in the FIFOs, this should immediately trigger your ISR.
 In your ISR print a message to the kernel log and then disable the interrupt output of the audio core (or you will be stuck in an endless loop).
-This ISR message must show up in the log when the TA loads your module.
+  * Make sure that the driver and device continue to be properly cleaned up when the driver is unloaded and the device is removed.

 ### Pass Off
-To ensure the TAs can run and grade your driver, you should:
+To grade your submission we will:
-  * Create a new user space program in ''userspace/apps/lab4_m1'', with appropriate CMake file to create an executable named ''lab4_m1''.
-Thus, when the TAs build your user space code, it should produce an executable ''userspace/build/apps/lab4_m1/lab4_m1'' (the TAs grade using scripts so be sure to get this name correct).
-  * This program should open your device file, perform a `read()` and `write()`, and then close it.
-The TAs will run this program and inspect the kernel logs to see that the `read()` and `write()` functions in your driver were executed.
+1. Load and unload your driver (`insmod` and `rmmod`) **TWICE**, like in Milestone 1.
+Make sure it works without error and has appropriate logging messages as described above.

-## Milestone 2
+## Milestone 3
 In this milestone you will write code to read and parse WAVE files, and update your kernel driver to play sound data.

 ### Specifications